uBizzy/koseven/system/guide/ko7/profiling.md

 # Profiling

-KO7 provides a very simple way to display statistics about your application:
+Koseven provides a very simple way to display statistics about your application:

 1. Common [KO7] method calls, such as [KO7::find_file()].
 2. Requests.
 Including the main request, as well as any sub-requests.